-Projects currently under construction include: The enlargement of the Stadtcasino Basel, one of the oldest and most important concert halls in Europe, Basel, Switzerland; Roche Building 2, the second tower for Roche in Basel, Switzerland; M+, a new museum for visual culture in Hong Kong in the West Kowloon Cultural District; AstraZeneca’s Strategic Research & Development Centre and Global Corporate Headquarters in Cambridge, UK (planned completion 2019); and the National Library of Israel in Jerusalem, Israel (planned completion 2020).
-Other ongoing projects include: Badaevskiy Brewery, the redevelopment of a six-hectares old factory area in Moscow, Russia; the new Headquarters for Lombard Odier in Geneva, Switzerland; Berggruen Institute, a campus for research and study in Los Angeles, USA; Stamford Bridge, the new stadium for Chelsea FC in London, UK; Royal College of Art Battersea South Campus in London, UK; Gasklocka, a tower in Stockholm, Sweden; Children’s Hospital in Zurich, Switzerland; New North Zealand Hospital in Hillerød, Denmark; and Triangle, a new building for the Parc des Expositions at Porte de Versailles in Paris, France.
+Projects currently under construction include: The extension of the Stadtcasino Basel, one of the oldest and most important concert halls in Europe, Basel, Switzerland; Roche Building 2, the second tower for Roche in Basel, Switzerland; Children’s Hospital in Zurich, Switzerland; M+, a new museum for visual culture in Hong Kong in the West Kowloon Cultural District; AstraZeneca’s Strategic Research & Development Centre and Global Corporate Headquarters in Cambridge, UK; and the National Library of Israel in Jerusalem, Israel (planned completion 2020).
+Other ongoing projects include: FORUM UZH, a new building for the University of Zurich, Switzerland; TITLIS 3020, the repurposing of an old beam antenna and a new summit station in the Swiss Alps in Engelberg, Switzerland; Badaevskiy Brewery, the redevelopment of a six-hectares old factory area in Moscow, Russia; the new Headquarters for Lombard Odier in Geneva, Switzerland; Berggruen Institute, a campus for research and study in Los Angeles, USA; Royal College of Art Battersea South Campus in London, UK; Gasklocka, a tower in Stockholm, Sweden; New North Zealand Hospital in Hillerød, Denmark; and Triangle, a new building for the Parc des Expositions at Porte de Versailles in Paris, France.

 Recently Completed Projects